-- HBase Master negotiates load balancing across all Region Servers and also maintains the state of the cluster.
+- HBase Master is responsible for negotiating load balancing across all Region Servers and maintain the state of the cluster.
 It is not part of the actual data storage or retrieval path. - RegionServer is deployed on each machine and hosts data and processes I/O requests.